CEO's interview with TowerXchange

 Anders Smedberg, CEO, Tarantula: Our end-to-end purpose-built site asset management solution is built on the foundation of a configuration engine, which provides a highly flexible and time-efficient way of adapting our solution for every customer’s business needs.
 The configuration layer offers an efficient way to configure business workflows, add user-defined data forms, define service level agreements, and generate reports from the same information.
 Moreover, the configuration is achieved through an easy-to-use interface, eliminating the need for code development and speeding up the time to market for any changes required on the default functionality.
 A critical part of our deployment for every customer is analysing their requirements and automating their business processes through quick configuration.

 TowerXchange: How can a robust approach to asset registers and asset lifecycle management improve the valuation of tower assets?
 And how has Tarantula contributed to increasing the valuation of assets of some of your customers?

-Anders Smedberg, CEO, Tarantula: For a towerco, having complete and accurate knowledge of its assets, being able to know where they are installed and by whom, and tracking a history of the entire asset lifecycle is crucial to get an accurate valuation of its business.
+Anders Smedberg, CEO, Tarantula: For a towerco, having complete and accurate knowledge of its assets, being able to know where they are installed and by whom, and tracking the history of the entire asset lifecycle is crucial to get an accurate valuation of its business.
 Additionally, if the asset data is linked with the master lease agreements as well as the tenancy billing, a clear picture of the recurring cash flow becomes visible.
-Our product design is centred around these key principles of optimising tower cash flow.
+Our product design is centered around these key principles of optimizing tower cash flow.

 (2018) Tarantula: swiftly adapting to IFRS 16 and always innovating for its large customer base.
 TowerXchange Issue 24. https://www.towerxchange.com/ pp. 12,13,14,15